robbytaylor/slack-secret-message/README.md

 This allows you to share secrets without leaving Slack by using a `/secret-message` command.

+Sharelock requires users to login to view secrets to ensure they can only be read by the intended recipient.
+Login via Google or Facebook is currently supported by Slack is not.
+In the near future I intend to update this app to support Slack login for viewing secrets to make the process seamless.

 ## Installation

 Install the app to your Slack workspace by following the link below.